 Han & Wood's Steam Train Hippie Funk Fest Wedding #Real Weddings: Global#africa#camping#cape#hat#hippie#honeymoon#outdoor#south africa#train#wales#wedding boots#winter February 24 2009 | Offbeat Editors offbeatbride The offbeat bride: Han, Safari Company Her offbeat partner: Woody, Director of Safari Company Location & date of wedding: Talyllyn Railway (for ceremony) and Abergynolwyn Station and Teepee Village (for reception) north of Machynlleth in mid Wales on January 24th, 2009 What made our wedding offbeat: My man loves his steam trains and the countryside, and I love anything not run-of-the-mill.
 We live in Africa and run a safari company, where it is hot and steamy all the time, so we really wanted a winter wedding in rainy wet Wales!
 We found the Talyllyn railway which has cool mini steam trains and a station licensed for civil ceremonies, and nearby a village of tee pees to house our guests after the barn reception.
 All seemed perfect!
 All guests were ferried up and down the line on the steam train, and places in the ceremony room were allocated through a raffle type system where guests sitting on the train checked under their seat to find a small fluffy black sheep, which gave them places to watch the wedding deed!
 The day was utterly magical – steam train puffing through the Welsh countryside, moments of panic as the engine struggled up the hill towards the station in the icy weather, everyone hanging out of the windows, and then of course the ceremony itself and the platform celebrations afterward complete with champagne.
 All the ushers had matching woolly hats, and the bride and groom were in multi-coloured wool hats as well.
 The bridesmaids were in funky boas and woolly hats, and of course everyone wore wellies… even the bride!
 Then we honeymooned on the Trans Siberian Express, from St Petersburg to Beijing in minus twenty.
 The whole thing was magic.
 Welsh Winter Woolly Wedding.. brilliant!
 Our biggest challenge: Problems with the venue having no access to the loos, and then a last minute charge of £750 to use the other barn purely for toilet access.
 It was a nightmare!
 It was dealt with by Woody, my wonderful husband, and his two hugely supportive best men driving across the country a week before the wedding to achieve a conciliatory meeting with the venue owners in the pub, during which most things appeared to get sorted out … fortunately!
 My favorite moment: Walking down the platform towards the ceremony room along the train, as over a hundred of my friends and family called out and cheered, and my dad held my arm and whispered "Don't worry, it's all going to be okay, look at the view!".
 My offbeat advice: Let your folks be involved but try not to be too conciliatory.
 I tried too hard to keep them happy and ended up stressing more than I needed.
 Also, stick to your guns.
 I was determined to wear my mulit-coloured woolly hats and wellies and my mother really hated the idea.
 But it was so us I had to stick to it!
 Some of our vendors: Talyllyn Railway (ceremony) Dress from Wedding Wishes Cape from Royal Exchange Theatre Costume Hire Enough talk — show me the wedding porn: Click on the photo for funky photos from Han & Woody's awesome tee pee, windy, wet Welsh wedding!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS Hello Kitty wedding NEXT You might be an Offbeat Bride if… Show/Hide comments [ 8 ] I love it!
 The Welsh countryside is wonderful, especially by train.
 You look so happy, congrats to both of you!
 Reply That cape is GORGEOUS!
 Reply Magical really is the right way to describe this.
 And what a romantic old-world honeymoon!
 I LOVE that cape.
 Congratulations!
 Reply OMG!!
 I went to uni at the last stop on the rail there (Aberystwyth).
 Great pics and amazing choice of ceremony site,etc:) Yay Cymru!
 Reply wellies are a definite win.
 Reply Did everyone see the pic of the teepee village at night?
 That looks like something out of Harry Potter or Enid Blyton or Roald Dahl!
 Magical!!
 Reply Oh!
 I'd also like to add, LOVE your wedding cake!
 So utterly adorable!
 Bet you felt guilty about cutting them up… Reply Love it all!
 The cape is gorgeous, the flowers cute, the venue fun, and everyone seemed so happy =] Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.